 Within Siem Reap and beyond, Cambodia is completely safe to travel to with the right precautions.

-But we have good news, this developing nation is safe to explore, even beyond the tourist-heavy towns like Siem Reap, so long as you take a few precautions into mind as you would anywhere else in the world.
+The good news is, this developing nation is relatively safe to explore, even beyond the tourist-heavy towns like Siem Reap, so long as you take a few precautions into mind as you would anywhere else in the world.

 Safety considerations for Cambodia